Azimuthal quantum number: Total angular momentum of an electron in the atom

+Beyond isolated atoms

+The angular momentum quantum numbers strictly refer to isolated atoms.
+However, they have wider uses for atoms in solids, liquids or gases.
+The ℓ m quantum number corresponds to specific spherical harmonics and are commonly used to describe features observed in spectroscopic methods such as X-ray photoelectron spectroscopy and electron energy loss spectroscopy.
+(The notation is slightly different, with X-ray notation where K, L, M are used for excitations out of electron states with $n=0, 1, 2$.)

+The angular momentum quantum numbers are also used when the electron states are described in methods such as Kohn–Sham density functional theory or with gaussian orbitals.
+For instance, in silicon the electronic properties used in semiconductor device are due to the p-like states with $l=1$ centered at each atom, while many properties of transition metals depend upon the d-like states with $l=2$.

 History

 The azimuthal quantum number was carried over from the Bohr model of the atom, and was posited by Arnold Sommerfeld.
-The Bohr model was derived from spectroscopic analysis of the atom in combination with the Rutherford atomic model.
+The Bohr model was derived from spectroscopic analysis of atoms in combination with the Rutherford atomic model.
 The lowest quantum level was found to have an angular momentum of zero.
 Orbits with zero angular momentum were considered as oscillating charges in one dimension and so described as "pendulum" orbits, but were not found in nature.
 In three-dimensions the orbits become spherical without any nodes crossing the nucleus, similar (in the lowest-energy state) to a skipping rope that oscillates in one large circle.